Edit this page

 ) {

-// Use helper function Ditto.buildDittoProtocolMsg to build Ditto protocol message
+// Use Ditto.buildDittoProtocolMsg to build Ditto Protocol messages from incoming payload.

 if (contentType === 'application/vnd.eclipse.ditto+json') {